vial0ft/marginal-notes/notes/thoughts/where_is_my_docs/en/index.md

 ![the context](../resources/context.png)
 Looks familiar?

 After reading the discussion, you realize the fix for the bug was a temporary solution to close an error that occurred as a result of getting data from the third-party service that the system was integrated.
-More over that you'd came across changes related to this bug and the IDE had showed them.
+Moreover, you'd came across changes related to this bug and the IDE had showed them.

 But how were you supposed to know that the temporary solution was supposed to be removed when the external service started sending data the expected way?